-VarCoPP predicts the pathogenicity of combinations of variants in gene pairs.
+VarCoPP2.0 predicts the potential pathogenicity of variant combinations in gene pairs.

-It is based on digenic data present in DIDA, the Digenic Diseases Database, and it was trained against variants from the 1000 Genomes Project.
-VarCoPP consists of an ensemble of 500 individual Random Forest predictors and exploits variant, gene and gene pair features for its predictions.
+It is based on digenic data present in OLIDA and it was trained against variants from the 1000 Genomes Project.

-At the moment, VarCoPP can be applied for Single Nucleotide Variants (SNVs) and small insertions/deletions from a single individual using the genome version GRCh37/hg19.
+VarCoPP2.0 can be applied for Single Nucleotide Variants (SNVs) and small insertions/deletions from a single individual.
 It is highly recommended to perform beforehand an initial variant filtering procedure and generally restrict the analysis to variants from up to 150 genes.

-VarCoPP was developed in the Interuniversity Institute of Bioinformatics in Brussels, under the collaboration of Université libre de Bruxelles and Vrije Universiteit Brussel.
+VarCoPP and VarCoPP2.0 were developed in the Interuniversity Institute of Bioinformatics in Brussels, under the collaboration of Université libre de Bruxelles and Vrije Universiteit Brussel.

 VarCoPP2.0 is a machine-learning method that makes predictions based on probabilities.

 It is provided for research purposes only and the pathogenicity predictions should be subject to further research and clinical investigation.

 It is not in any way intended to be used as a substitute for professional medical advice, diagnosis, treatment or care.